EENI Global Business School

 4. Saint Vincentian Foreign Trade

-The objectives of the subject «Doing Business in Saint Vincent and the Grenadines» are the following:
+The objectives of the subject «Doing Business, Trade and Transport in Saint Vincent and the Grenadines» are the following:

-1. To analyze the Saint Vincentian Economy and Global Trade
+1. To analyze the Saint Vincentian Economy, Logistics and Global Trade

 2. To explore the Business Opportunities in Saint Vincent and the Grenadines

-3. To analyze the trade relations of Saint Vincent and the Grenadines with the country of the student
+3. To analyze the trade relations of Saint Vincent and the Grenadines with the student's country

 4. To know the Trade Agreements of Saint Vincent and the Grenadines